globalgov/manyenviron/README.md

 ```

     ##
-    ## To cite package 'qEnviron' in publications use:
+    ## To cite qEnviron in publications use:
     ##
-    ##   James Hollway (2021). qEnviron: Environmental agreements for qData.
-R
+    ##   J. Hollway.
+Environmental agreements for qData.
+2021.
-    ##   package version 0.0.1.
     ##
     ## A BibTeX entry for LaTeX users is
     ##